fleetdm/fleet/handbook/company.md

 - One repo is easier to manage.
 It has less surface area for keeping content up to date and reduces the risk of things getting lost and forgotten.
 - Our work is more visible and accessible to the community when all project pieces are available in one repo.
 - One repo pools GitHub stars and more accurately reflects Fleet’s presence.
-- With only one repo, you can consolidate your automation and labels.
-Otherwise, you have to manage labels and automation across multiple repos, which can drift.
+- One repo means one set of automations and labels to manage.
+Resulting in a consistent GitHub experience that is easier to keep organized.

 ### Why organize work in team-based kanban boards?